Top 50 Triggers Interview Questions and Answers

 Constraints are used to validate user input and ensure it meets certain criteria.

-Q24.
-What is triggers and procedures?
+Q. What are triggers and stored procedures?

 Triggers in MySQL are database objects that are automatically executed in response to specified events.